ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 extent depends on their priors.
 However, it's worth noting that the former approach would create a new reference that people would generally be pointed to that wasn't RFCs, whereas the second would not.
-In addition, it would start ot burn through the RFC numbers very quickly, especially if each erratum creates a new version.
+In addition, it would start to burn through the RFC numbers very quickly, especially if each erratum creates a new version.

 # Implications for Existing Organizational Structures